A combinatorial formula for LLT cumulants of melting lollipops in terms of spanning trees: Abstract

 \section{Abstract}

 We prove a combinatorial formula for LLT cumulants of melting lollipops as a positive combination of LLT polynomials indexed by spanning trees.
-The result gives an affirmative answer to a question from \cite{DolegaKowalski2021} for this class of unicellular LLT cumulants, and gives an independent proof of their Schur-positivity.
+Due to Schur-positivity of LLT polynomials, the result implies an affirmative answer to a question from \cite{DolegaKowalski2021} for this class of unicellular LLT cumulants, and gives an independent proof of their Schur-positivity.
 In the special case of the complete graph, we also express the formula in terms of parking functions.

 \ytableausetup{smalltableaux}